-Creating a Scaled-Down Configuration of the SAS System for Distribution
+Creating a Scaled-Down Version of the SAS System for Distribution

-The SAS System under OS/2 provides a file resource tracking facility that allows you to keep track of which files the SAS System uses during a particular SAS session.
+Version 8 of the SAS System for Windows provides a file resource tracking facility that allows you to keep track of which files the SAS System uses during a particular SAS session.
 This information can be valuable for several reasons:

-- You can create and distribute a subset of the SAS System to licensed users at your site who run a particular SAS application.
-These users might not need all of the SAS System resources that are installed by default. - You can create scaled-down configurations of the SAS System for use on portable or notebook computers for which disk space is scarce. - □ You can customize the global installation of the SAS System at your site to optimize use of disk space on individual machines.
+- □ You can create and distribute a subset of the SAS System to licensed users at your site who run a particular SAS application.
+These users might not need all of the SAS System resources that are installed by default. - □ You can create scaled-down versions of the SAS System for use on portable or notebook computers for which disk space is scarce. - □ You can customize the global installation of the SAS System at your site to optimize use of disk space on individual machines.